keithamoss/govhack-tools/index.md

 3. *Analyse and present your findings* - Be upfront and honest in presenting your project.
 Did you meet your original goal?
 Was your original hypothesis valid?
 How did you iterate to get to the final version?

-If you'd like to strengthen your knowledge in any of the facets of data science check out these handy resources:
+If you'd like to hone your knowledge check out these handy resources:

 ### Data Science
 * The *"Understanding Data"* and *"Delivering Data"* chapters of the (free) [Data Journalism Handbook](http://datajournalismhandbook.org/).